 Where Does Your Energy Come From?

 All living things need a source of energy to go on.
 Plants transform sunlight into energy, but animals and people depend on food.
 The amount of energy provided by any given food is measured in calories, and the total intake per day varies depending on your age, size, weight, and lifestyle.
-A moderately active adult 26-45 years old will need 2,600 (men) to 2,000 (women) calories average, and people from 46 to 65 will require only 2,400 (male) to 1,800 (female) daily calories in order to stay healthy.
-However, the quality of the fuel you feed your body with will make a big difference on your daily performance.
+A moderately active adult 26-45 years old will need 2,600 (men) to 2,000 (women) calories average, and people aged 46 to 65 will require only 2,400 (male) to 1,800 (female) daily calories in order to stay healthy.
+However, the quality of the fuel you feed your body with will make a big difference in your daily performance.

 Calories: Quantity vs. Quality

-There are multiple sources of simple and complex carbohydrates in nature; however, this short list is focused on the most nutrient rich ones:
+There are multiple sources of simple and complex carbohydrates in nature; however, this short list is focused on the most nutrient-rich ones: